 The leaves are slightly bitter, have a pungent taste, and unique aromatic flavor which they retain even upon drying.
 They are used fresh, dried, or in powdered form in different food preparations.

 In Ayurveda, curry leaves are believed to have mild laxative properties, which helps the stomach to get rid of unwanted waste and also removes the toxic wastes AMA.
 Consumption of curry leaves balances out the Pitta Dosha in the body.

 Nutrient information: Rich source of Vitamin A and C, Calcium, Antioxidants, and Folic Acid, Kaempferol (anti-inflammatory)

 - Helps in the absorption of iron – Add the leaves to meals, modes of consumption given below

 - Boosts blood circulation, immune system, and metabolic processes

 - Prevents Diabetes – Powder of dried leaves can be added to meals

-- Delays premature graying of hair – Application mentioned below
+- Delays premature greying of hair – Application mentioned below

 - Anti-inflammatory and Antimicrobial in nature

 - Improving the eyesight and prevents the eye cataract